 CAS students take three business foundation courses in their junior or senior year.
 Students can also choose to take one core MBA course during their senior spring semester.
 CAS business majors typically fulfill the foundation courses as part of their major/minor requirement.
-CAS non-business majors have the opportunity to take these classes as electives in their junior and senior year (or following graduation) at the Redlands School of Business.
+CAS non-business majors have the opportunity to take these classes as electives in their junior and senior year (or following graduation) at the Redlands School of Business & Society.

 Students then take the remaining eight MBA courses post-graduation in a sequence of 8-week semesters.
 Students can choose a concentration in Marketing, Global Business, Finance, or Location Analytics.

 Students can usually complete the MBA within 12 months of full-time study or 18 months part time.

 As a graduate of the Redlands MBA program, you will have mastered critical 21st century business skills and be able to: